RatJuggler/advent-of-code/2020/README.md

 very elegant but gets the job done.

 ##### Day 11: Seating System
 Game of life type simulation.
-I tried to keep things simple by using a char array but Java doesn't like streaming those so there is some converting back forth.
+I tried to keep things simple by using a char array, instead of Lists/Strings, but Java doesn't like streaming those so there is some converting back forth.

 ##### Day 12: Rain Risk
 I ended doing exactly what I did on Day 4 again.
 Completed the first part quickly and without issue, then got side tracked